datskiw/id2223-lab2/README.md

-# Lab 2: Fine-Tuned Llama 3.2 Weather Assistant
+# Lab 2: Fine-Tuned Qwen/Llama Weather Assistant

 A weather assistant built with a fine-tuned Qwen 2 0.5B that answers questions about current weather and forecasts using real-time data from Open-Meteo API.